 In addition to the regular Application for Admission to the College, students applying for the Brooks Music Scholarship must also provide the following materials to the Department of Music:

-- Two letters of recommendation, sent under separate cover.
+3. Two letters of recommendation, sent under separate cover.
 One letter should be from the student's current private vocal/instrumental or composition teacher; the other letter should be from a music teacher or other professional musician with whom the student has worked.

 Brooks Scholarship, Department of Music

 P.O.
 Box 151A